India: Mumbai wall collapse kills multiple people | DW | 02.07.2019

 The structure fell on shanties in India's financial capital as disruptions to rail and air traffic meant authorities were forced to declare a public holiday.

-Flights from Mumbai airport were delayed after an airplane overshot the runway while landing, an airport spokeswoman confirmed.
+Flights from Mumbai airport were delayed after an airplane overshot the runway while landing, a spokeswoman for the country's second largest airport confirmed.

 Read more: Experts urge more can be done to combat heat